-Specializing in patients with special or unusual needs.
+Specializing in patients with special or unique needs.

 Ilene Corina, Working with Patients and Families

-Ilene Corina is the president and founder of Pulse Center for Patient Safety Education & Advocacy (formerly PULSE of NY) a community based patient safety organization.
+Ilene Corina is the president and founder of Pulse Center for Patient Safety Education & Advocacy a community based patient safety organization.
 She started Pulse in 1996 as a monthly support group for patients and families who had experienced medical injury following her own personal experiences.
 For the first time people had a safe place to talk about their experiences in a way that others could learn, and heal.
 Many were themselves people who worked in the healthcare system.

-A board member of the National Patient Safety Foundation from 2002 to 2017, Ilene was instrumental in developing the National Patent Safety Foundation Patient and Family Advisory Council from 2002-2006.
+A board member of the National Patient Safety Foundation from 2002 to 2017, Ilene was instrumental in developing the National Patent Safety Foundation Patient and Family Advisory Council which she chaired from 2002 to 2006.
 In 2002, she spearheaded the first Patient Safety Awareness Week that shed light on the importance of partnerships between patients and healthcare professionals to reduce medical harm.
-Ilene is a board member of the Joint Commission since 2005 and served on the Commission’s Health Literacy Public Policy Roundtable and the work group that developed Advancing Effective Communication, Cultural Competence, and Patient- and Family-Centered Care for the Lesbian, Gay, Bisexual, and Transgender (LGBT) Community.
+Ilene is a board member of the Joint Commission since 2005 and served on the Commission’s Health Literacy Public Policy Round table and the work group that developed Advancing Effective Communication, Cultural Competence, and Patient- and Family-Centered Care for the Lesbian, Gay, Bisexual, and Transgender (LGBT) Community.

 She started the Long Island Patient Safety Networking Council in 2003, as part of her work with the Northport, VA Medical Center Patient Safety Project.
 It brought medical professionals from Long Island together to talk about patient safety.